Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Conclusion

 \section{Conclusion}

 In this paper, we have demonstrated how to unfold the existing NARM into a multi-stage network implementation that is both explainable and efficient.
 The unfolded network consists of a concatenation of multi-stage building blocks each of which is decomposed of a deep denoising module, a fast nonlocal-AR module, and a versatile reconstruction module.
 This work extends the previous work DPDNN \cite{dong:TPAMI:2018DPDNN} in the following aspects.
 First, the new regularization term characterized by NARM leads to a three-way (instead of double-headed) alternating optimization, which in principle is applicable to other forms of regularization functions.
 Meantime, the improved incoherence property of NARM makes it suitable for SISR applications particularly on suppressing aliasing artifacts.
 Second, the unfolded network allows the hidden states of previous stages to be exploited by the later stage.
 Such densely connected recurrent network architecture is shown important to the recovery of missing high-frequency information in SISR.
 Extensive experimental results have been reported to show that our MoG-DUN is capable of achieving an improved trade-off between the cost (in terms of network parameter size) and the performance (in terms of both subjective and objective qualities of reconstructed SR images).
+Currently, we are exploring further improvement based on recently developed SISR method focusing on learning high-level features via densely residue Laplacian network \cite{anwar2020densely}.